 The Fisheries

-The Pacific herring fishery was formerly the largest fishery in BC until the fishery collapsed in the 1960s.
+In the 1940s and 1950s, the Pacific herring fishery was the largest fishery in B.C., with catches averaging almost 200,000 tonnes in the mid-1950s (Herring School, 2015).
+In 1967, the fishery collapsed coast-wide.
 Until that point, most of the fishery was used for the production of fishmeal and fish oil to support agriculture and livestock.
 The fishery was re-started in the 1970s with smaller catches destined for a high-value export of roe to the Japanese market.
-This fishery has proceeded to today being the main component of the herring fishery in BC (Figure 2), with other fisheries being of much less importance by catch and value.
-The exception to this is the spawn on kelp fishery which is fished both commercial and as a Food, Social, and Ceremonial fishery by First Nations in BC.
-The other major component of the herring fishery in BC is the food and bait fishery.
-There are several other smaller special herring fisheries that are much smaller in tonnage and value than the three aforementioned components.
+This fishery has proceeded to today being the main component of the herring fishery in B.C.
+(Figure 2), with other fisheries being of much less importance by catch and value.
+The exception to this is the spawn on kelp fishery which is fished both commercially and as a Food, Social, and Ceremonial (FSC) fishery by First Nations in B.C., for whom herring are an important source of nourishment and cultural value.
+The second largest component of the herring fishery in B.C. is the food and bait fishery.
+There are several other herring fisheries that fall under special use licenses and are much smaller in tonnage and value than the three aforementioned components.
+They include human food and bait, sport fishing bait, personal use and fish for zoos and aquaria.
 Here we focus on the economically most important fishery: the herring roe fishery (Figure 4).

 Figure 2 Catch of herring by fishery type.
-Source: BC Ministry of Agriculture, 2018.
+Source: B.C.
+Ministry of Agriculture, 2018.

-For the 2019 season, the expected catches across all herring fisheries is ~30,000 tonnes (Figure 3).
-The gillnet and seine roe fisheries are going to occur solely within the Strait of Georgia.
+For the 2019 season, the expected catch across all herring fisheries is approximately 30,000 tonnes (Figure 3).
+The only statistical areas open to the gillnet and seine roe fisheries are within the Strait of Georgia.
 Outside the Strait of Georgia, there are small fisheries as part of First Nations and commercial spawn on kelp fisheries (SOK), as well as Food, Social, and Ceremonial (FSC) fisheries.
-Other special use herring fisheries include human food and bait, sport fishing bait, personal use and fish for zoos and aquaria totalling ~800 tonnes.
-Grouping these together, the only commercial fishing outside the Strait of Georgia is for commercial spawn on kelp herring fisheries.
+Other special use herring fisheries are predicted to total approximately 800 tonnes.
+Grouping these together, the only commercial fishing for herring outside the Strait of Georgia is for commercial spawn on kelp.

 Figure 3 Expected catches (metric tonnes) of herring by area and fishery for the 2019 season areas.
 CC: Central Coast; HG: Haida Gwaii; PR: Prince Rupert; SOG: Strait of Georgia; WCVI: West Coast Vancouver Island.
 FSC: Food, Social, and Ceremonial; SOK: Spawn on Kelp.
 Source: DFO, 2018